-Whether you’ve got a dedicated space or are looking to add a new function to your guest bedroom, we’ve rounded up all the best office stationery, from functional to funky, in one helpful article.
-Here you'll find essentials like the best pens and pencils, as well as items you might not have thought of, such as planners and calendars to help you stay organised.
+Whether you’ve got a dedicated space or you're looking to add a new function to your guest bedroom, we’ve rounded up a great selection of the best office stationery, from functional to fun, in one helpful article.
 Read on for our pick of the best office stationery for creative professionals.

 No home office is complete without a notebook for jotting down inspired ideas or scribbling notes as you speak to your team-mates, editor or client.
 For quality and versatility, try this set of three from Field Notes.
 Each Field Notes Memo Book notebook has a different type of paper: there's one plain book for doodles and sketches, one lined book for notes, and one book of graph paper for wireframes and user flows.